 Will I ever get to work again?

-I really need to clear my mind.
-I have been feeling anxious the whole day and it’s giving me a headache.
+I desperately need to clear my mind.
+Anxiety has plagued me throughout the day, giving me a pounding headache.

-I received an e-mail the other day from someone within the government, informing me they will call me in a few weeks to check on me and see how things are.
-Maybe I should explain to them everything I have been feeling and thinking today.
+I received an email from a government representative informing me they’ll call in a few weeks to check on me.
+Perhaps I should explain everything I’ve been feeling and thinking today.

 I’ll be honest; shortly after losing my job, I sought financial assistance from the government.
 I had a mortgage and ongoing bills to cover.
 Regrettably, their support was lacking.
 While I did receive financial aid, they kept pressuring me to find a new job despite my mental health challenges.
 At the time, I didn’t know what was wrong with me.
 I was persistently down and depressed, suffering from frequent migraines.
 The government even cut off my support for one month because they believed I wasn’t making sufficient effort to find a job.
 This led to mounting debts and immense stress.
 I felt lost and overwhelmed, even contemplating suicide.
 I was unable to cope with anything.
 It wasn’t until my father practically had to drag me out of my apartment to see my doctor, as I had isolated myself from everything.
 My doctor then referred me to a psychiatrist, and I had numerous therapy sessions each week for many years.

 Reflecting on the past, I find myself increasingly agitated by the lack of support and understanding I received from the government all those years ago.
 I distinctly remember telling the individual handling my case that I wasn’t well.
 Their response was, “You don’t look sick.”
 Back then, I didn’t give it much thought, but revisiting those words now, I’m filled with anger.